 Welcome to our school community – Peregian Springs State School.
 We opened for 264 learners in January 2010, and we have grown quickly to have more than 1050 children enrolled.
-2020 is our eleventh year of operation.
+2022 is our thirteenth year of operation.
 Our first years were exciting and inspirational and full of fun for students, parents and staff.
 And we are looking forward to this year being just as exciting!

 I feel incredibly privileged to be Principal of Peregian Springs State School.
 It is a school full of enthusiastic and committed people – students, staff and parents are committed to their environment, to learning and most of all to each other.
 It is a place where all people are making great friends.
 Where relationships are key to learning and happiness.

 On 31 August 2019 we were declared a Glasser Quality School - only the second in Australia.
 A GQS declaration certifies that PSSS actively builds quality relations, encourages quality work from everyone, provides a needs satisfying environment and aims to encourage all (children and staff) to achieve their potential.

 At Peregian Springs State School we foster a culture of learning and care in which all children are valued for the diversity, skills and talents they have.
 I am deeply committed to the development of the full potential of each and every child.
 As a result, we have developed a curriculum that is matched to the needs of each individual student, while still taking into account the needs of the whole group.
 In providing such a curriculum, our school is structured to allow for more flexibility than traditional age grouping allows.
 Thus, many children work together in multi-age groups as well as in single-age groups.

 Peregian Springs State School is becoming an important hub of this special community.
 It is a place that children, parents and staff members can’t wait to get to every day!
 As time goes by we are establishing ways of working that ensure students, staff, parents and community members are safe and happy.